 5. Collect Additional Information

-When it comes to conducting market research, information is your greatest ally.
+When it comes to conducting market research for startups, information is your greatest ally.
 The more data you collect and possess, the better off your company will be.

 The information you have should be objective, relevant, and accurate.
 You should be able to back up your findings and make decisions based on reliable data.